History of Marsha Blackburn in Timeline

 November 2019: #MoscowMarcia Trending on Twitter

-In November 2019, #MoscowMarcia started trending on Twitter after Marsha Blackburn tweeted allegations against Alexander Vindman during Trump's first Senate impeachment trial.
+In November 2019, the hashtag #MoscowMarcia started trending on Twitter after Marsha Blackburn tweeted allegations against Alexander Vindman during Trump's first Senate impeachment trial.
+The Week characterized her tweet as a "conspiratorial smear".

-2019: Ended Service in U.S. House of Representatives
+2019: End of Term in U.S. House of Representatives

-In 2019, Marsha Blackburn concluded her service in the U.S. House of Representatives.
+In 2019, Marsha Blackburn finished her term in the U.S. House of Representatives.

-In 2019, Marsha Blackburn concluded her service in the United States House of Representatives.
+In 2019, Marsha Blackburn left the United States House of Representatives.

-On September 1, 2020, Marsha Blackburn's book, "The Mind of a Conservative Woman: Seeking the Best for Family and Country", was published by Worthy Books.
+On September 1, 2020, "The Mind of a Conservative Woman: Seeking the Best for Family and Country" by Marsha Blackburn was published by Worthy Books.

 The Mind of a Conservative Woman: Seeking the Best for Family and Country